 Afterward, they are given a prescription that is tailored to their habits and needs.
 Goals are set using realistic increments, such as increasing exercise by 15 minutes per week, and coaches provide suggestions and strategies to help participants meet their goals.
 Participants do their best to fulfill their prescription and track their health behaviours, then follow up with coaches within 2-3 months.
 This project is set to start in the winter of 2015 in Fort Smith, in partnership with the Fort Smith Recreation and Community Centre, and in Yellowknife where staff and students from the Aurora College Nursing program are eager to participate.

-This project is ongoing.
-For current results click here.
+This project is now closed.
+To view results click here.